 File Upload – enables students to upload files or submit text.
 Uploads are viewed in the Gradebook and the Gradebook counter notifies teachers of new files.

-Online Test – enables teachers to select an online question sheet. (link to online testing)
+Online Test – enables teachers to select an online question sheet.
+For more information about online testing, click here.

 Edsby App – enables teachers to select LTI tools.